solarwinds/appoptics-apm-node/CONTRIBUTING.md

 if you prefer.

-After the version bump commit has been made, make sure it is tagged and push the commit and tags to git.
-Note that `npm version *` creates the tag itself, so you can skip that step if you use it.
+After the version bump commit has been made, make sure it is tagged and push the commit using `git push <tag-name>`.
+This pushes the tagged commit and the tag.
+If you just `git push` the tag will not be pushed.
+Note that `npm version` creates the tag in git; you don't need to create it manually.

 After all commits and tags have been pushed to git, it's simply a matter of running `npm publish` to send the latest version to the npm registry.